Evangelion (mecha): Popularity and critical reception

-Yamashita's mecha design was praised by John Beam of Animation Planet magazine and Martin Theron, a reviewer for the Anime News Network website, who stated, "The mecha designs [presented in Neon Genesis Evangelion] are among the most distinctive ever produced for an anime series, with sleek, lithe appearances that look monstrous, fearsome, and nimble rather than boxy and knight-like."
+Yamashita's mecha design was praised by John Beam of Animation Planet magazine, Protoculture Addicts and Martin Theron, a reviewer for the Anime News Network website, who stated, "The mecha designs [presented in Neon Genesis Evangelion] are among the most distinctive ever produced for an anime series, with sleek, lithe appearances that look monstrous, fearsome, and nimble rather than boxy and knight-like."
 Comic Book Resources appreciated the Eva-01, which was described as one of the most iconic mechas outside of the Gundam franchise.
 The same website listed the Eva-13 among the top ten mechas of the 2010s.
 For Hajime Isayama, author of Attack on Titan, the design of the mechas is "cool in a way unlike anything that came before it".
 He particularly praised how Anno directed the animation of the laser beams; according to him, the series is also "jam-packed with the joy of animated expression".
 Manga author Katsuhiro Otomo made similar statements.

 Screen Rant praised the mechas and fights, especially those against Israfel, Zeruel, and the Eva Series.
 According to Erroll Maas, writer for TheGamer, due to the "immense popularity" of the series the Eva-01 became an "internationally recognizable" mecha.
 In 2010, Yahoo!
 Japan conducted a survey on Evangelion and its eponymous mecha.
 Fans of the series were asked if they would enjoy building a 1:1 scale model of an Evangelion and which units they would take as a model.
 In the first question, the answer was almost unanimously in the affirmative; in the second question, Unit 01 was chosen, with 78% of the total votes.
-A similar result was recorded in 2016, when the website Charapedia asked its users which machine that appeared in a Japanese animation series they wished to use or pilot; the Eva-01 was the second most popular answer, with almost four hundred preferences.
+A similar result was recorded in 2016, when the website Charapedia asked its users which machine that appeared in a Japanese animation series they wished to use or pilot; Eva-01 was the second most popular answer, with almost four hundred preferences.